maryamjams/Aisol-Data-Science-Projects/README.md

 # A Business Report For A Large Organization

-A prototype PowerBI dashboard
+1) A prototype of PowerBI dashboard
-Here we are using confidential business data
+2) Here we are using confidential business data
-Designed to visualize key metrics relating to a large organization's communications planning and strategy
+3) Designed to visualize key metrics relating to a large organization's communications planning and strategy

 ![](https://github.com/maryamjams/Aisol-Data-Science-Projects/blob/master/Images/powerbi%20report%20business.PNG)